 But wait!
 The Stewart-Cassiar highway itself accounts for roughly half of the way.
 Once you cross the border between the US and Canada, you still have to drive for more than 700 miles before you reach the beginning of the Stewart-Cassiar Highway!
 There's plenty to see and do along the way too.
 Since this is likely to be our route, I'm going to cover points of interest along the entire way.
 From the border crossing to the point where the Stewart-Cassiar Highway meets the Alaska Highway.

-If you’re using the Milepost, then the route covers in this post actually contains the following roads:
+If you're using the Milepost, then the route covers in this post actually contain the following roads:

 - The West Access route.

 There are other ways to get to the Stewart-Cassiar Highway but if you're coming from Seattle (as we would be), this is the shortest route.
 Also, we have already visited the Canadian Rockies and made the drive between them and Vancouver so this route makes more sense for us.

 Here's our list of what to do and see along the way.
 You can view the locations on the Google map I prepared (embedded into this post towards the end).